MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **3\.
 Contextuality: Contextual: Human-in-the-Loop Framing and Relevance**

 Context is the operating environment in which AI outputs are interpreted and made meaningful.
 Building on the work of Kahneman (2011), who demonstrates that human reasoning is inherently context-bound, as well as Dervin's (1998) theory of sense-making and Schn's (1983) reflective practitioner model, the ARC Framework asserts that context is the invisible structure shaping meaning.
-Without intentional framing, AI can produce technically accurate but practically irrelevant responsesa form of epistemic drift.
+Without intentional framing, AI can produce technically accurate but practically irrelevant responses a form of epistemic drift.

 To mitigate this, ARC mandates user-defined roles, goals, and domains (e.g., Act as a medical ethicist advising on gene editing policy) to ensure that outputs remain relevant, tone-appropriate, and decision-aligned.
 This emphasis on Contextual Intelligence shifts curation power back to the human, restoring interpretive authority where it belongs and making the user an active participant in meaning-making, not a passive recipient of machine-generated logic.